Key takeaways

-As a property manager, you know that running an apartment community means keeping track of several moving parts.
-But prioritizing maintenance, resident satisfaction, staff retention, and more doesn’t have to be overwhelming.
+As a property manager, running an apartment community means keeping track of several moving parts.
+However, prioritizing maintenance, resident satisfaction, staff retention, and more don’t have to be overwhelming.
 So, what is successful property management?
 By definition, property management is a long-term commitment that requires consistency and flexibility.

-In this post, we highlight the 10 most important features of good property management that will help your property run smoother than ever.
+This post highlights the ten most important features of good property management, which will help your property run smoothly.

 This comprehensive guide will cover: